JasonZheng892/JasonZheng892/README.md

 ## Hi there 👋
+I'm Jason Zheng, a current graduate student at Boston University for Data Science.

+I am interested in Data Science and Machine Learning.

+One of my recent projects involved building a Convolutional Neural Network (CNN) model to classify 5 groups of images.
+They were trained in Google Colab on a dataset with 22,500 images, which were augmented with Keras' ImageDataGenerator and trained with TensorFlow.
+We ended up with a test accuracy of 92.4% after extensive training on a VGG inspired architecture.

+In my free time, I play video games such as League of Legends and TFT.
+I also have experience as a varsity collegiate player in League.

 <!--
 **JasonZheng892/JasonZheng892** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.